jbochi/lua-resty-cassandra/README.md

-This repo is *not* being actively maintained.
-I highly recommend that you try this spin off project: https://github.com/thibaultcha/lua-cassandra
+This repo is **not** being actively maintained.
+I highly recommend that you try [lua-cassandra](https://github.com/thibaultcha/lua-cassandra)

 # lua-resty-cassandra